-Captain’s Cove residents create HOA petition
+Captain’s Cove residents create POA petition

 ACCOMACK COUNTY, Va. – In a quiet Accomack County community, residents are making noise.